-Dropshipping To India: A Short Review Of The Indian eCommerce Market
+Dropshipping To India: A Short Review Of The Indian Ecommerce Market [Updated]

 Is dropshipping to India a good idea?
 Let’s find it out!

 India is one of the fastest growing eCommerce markets these days.
-In 2017, the eCommerce market revenue in India was $20.5 billion, and it’s expected to grow to 62.3 billion U.S. dollars in 2023.
+In 2018, the Indian eCommerce market value was estimated at about $50 billion, and it’s expected to grow to $200 billion by 2027.

 As you can see, dropshipping to India seems to be an attractive opportunity.
 Is it really so?
 Let’s figure it out!